 This workshop is designed to help you get familiar with AWS Security services and learn how to use them to identify and remediate threats in your environment.
-You'll be working with services such as Amazon GuardDuty, Amazon Macie, Amazon Inspector, AWS Security Hub.
+You'll be working with services such as Amazon GuardDuty (threat detection), Amazon Macie (discover, classify & protect data), Amazon Inspector (vulnerability & behavior analysis), AWS Security Hub (centralized security view).
 You will learn how to use these services to investigate threats during and after an attack, set up a notification and response pipeline, and add additional protections to improve the security posture of your environment.

 - Level: Intermediate